Schloss Grafenegg: North wing

 From the north, one enters Schloss Grafenegg over the castle bridge through the neo-gothic gate building.
 The bridge dates from 1857 and is decorated with coat of arms.
-The gate building has been constructed between 1856 and 1858.
+The gate building was constructed between 1856 and 1858.
 Directly above the entrance, under a canopy, a knight statue, dating from 1856, depicts the builder, Count August Ferdinand Breuner-Enckevoirt.
 After the gate, you walk through a rib vault from the early 16th century, which runs at a slight angle to the bridge, and leads into the castle courtyard.
 Even before the courtyard, you reach the castle chapel on the left and the main staircase on the right.

 Construction of the palace chapel to the east of the north wing started in 1846 and was inaugurated in 1853.
 It has a radiant color (polychrome) and contains a late Gothic winged altarpiece from 1491, whose shrine figures represent the Coronation of the Virgin.
 The south wall of the chapel courtyard - between the entrance and the chapel - shows the coats of arms of all Grafenegg owners up to Count August Ferdinand Breuner-Enckevoirt.

 The main staircase, which was largely completed in 1851, is located in the western part of the north wing.
 The staircase of Strawberry Hill House near Twickenham served as example.
 The figure of a knight on the lowest base of the parapet embodies the ideal of the builder.
 He is immortalized in a portrait bust, with a purse in his hand.
 The person opposite shows the master builder Leopold Ernst with a blueprint and compass.

 On the upper floor, there is the knight's hall, completed in 1851, the showpiece of the castle, so to speak, in which the most precious materials - various woods, leather, marble and metal - were processed.
 Several suits of armor (not preserved) were placed around a central chimney.
 The knight's hall has a remarkable coffer ceiling and three courtyard-side bay windows with coat of arms panes in the glazing.
 Today's murals show secular and spiritual figures from the House of Habsburg.

 To the west is the 'Wappenstube', which was probably completed in the late 1850s.
 On the wooden ceiling it shows the coats of arms of 128 ancestors of Countess Agathe Maria Breuner, who was married in 1855 to August Johann Breuner, the client's son.